ilkar399/PathfinderAutoBuff/PathfinderAutoBuff/Doc/README.md

 Also, it might conflict with mods patching UnitCommand.OnEnded*

 ## Known issues
-* There are some issues with Magus metamagic and similar abilities not applying before the next queued spell is casted
+* There is some rare crash issue that can be fixed by reinstalling the mod

 *Keep in mind using mods disables achievements if you don't use workarounds like ToyBox*